 If you’re traveling internationally, make sure you bring a locking clip.
 Cars in many other countries may not have locking seatbelts like the ones in the US; they lock in an emergency, but you can’t manually lock them by pulling all the way out.
 You should be able to use LATCH in cars where available, but if the seating position you want to use doesn’t have LATCH or it’s an older car without LATCH then you will need a locking clip.
 Grab a locking clip here – it’s cheap and doesn’t take up any space!

-As with all of Cosco’s seats, they now require use of the top tether.
+As with all of Cosco’s light weight car seat options, they now require use of the top tether.
 It’s great for safety, but you may not find one when you’re traveling outside of the US, Canada, EU, Australia and New Zealand (or if you’re in an older car in one of those places).
 If you come across that situation, you’ll have to make a judgement call on whether or not to install your car seat against the manufacturer’s directions.

 Read more: Best lightweight convertible car seats